yellowdog/raydog/README.md

 ### Default Scripts

-Default Bash scripts are provided for the `head_node_ray_start_script` and `worker_node_ray_start_script` arguments.
-The default scripts are found within [raydog.py](raydog/raydog.py).
+Default Bash scripts are provided for the following arguments in the constructor, and are found in the [scripts](scripts) directory:

+- [`head_node_ray_start_script`](scripts/head-node-task-script.sh) in the `RayDogCluster()` constructor (required)
+- [`worker_node_ray_start_script`](scripts/worker-node-task-script.sh) in the `add_worker_pool()` method (required)
+- [`observability_node_start_script`](scripts/observability-node-task-script.sh) in the `RayDogCluster()` constructor (required if observability is enabled)

-If these scripts are used, the Ray virtual environment to be activated must be situated in the YellowDog agent home directory at `/opt/yellowdog/agent/venv`.
+- If these scripts are used 'as-is', the Ray virtual environment to be activated must be situated in the YellowDog agent home directory at `/opt/yellowdog/agent/venv`.

+A default [userdata script](scripts/node-setup-userdata.sh) is also supplied that is suitable for configuring base Ubuntu 22.04 nodes by:

+- Installing the YellowDog Agent
+- Installing Python and Ray
+- Installing the observability packages

 ### User-Supplied Scripts

-To use your own Bash scripts, please ensure that an EXIT trap is set that stops Ray gracefully, e.g.:
+To use your own Bash task scripts, please ensure that an EXIT trap is set that stops Ray gracefully, e.g.:
 ```bash
 trap "ray stop; echo Ray stopped" EXIT
 ```